 - Find a way to display each plant part visual. (optional). - > Photocopy and cut out a set of Plant Part Sorting Cards for each group of students. - > Wash the produce, and sort it into amounts sufficient for each table group.
-Prepare whatever produce you don't have the time, tools, or adult supervision for each student to do on their own (e.g., it makes sense to shred beets beforehand if you don't have the time to show students how to use the tool, don't have enough box graters to go around, or don't have enough adults to watch tiny fingers at work.) - If using salad dressing, make it ahead of time and refrigerate. - > Set up a tray for each group of 4-6 students with one portion of each plant part.
-For example, your trays might have the following:
+Prepare whatever produce you don't have the time, tools, or adult supervision for each student to do on their own (e.g., it makes sense to shred beets beforehand if you don't have the time to show students how to use the tool, don't have enough box graters to go around, or don't have enough adults to watch tiny fingers at work.) - > If using salad dressing, make it ahead of time and refrigerate. - Set up a tray for each group of 4-6 students with one portion of each plant part.

-Copyright © 2020 FoodCorps LESSONS BOOK 155
+Copyright © 2025 FoodCorps LESSONS BOOK 143